zio/zio/docs/datatypes/test/test-aspect.md

 ## Providing Layers

-### Shared Layers
+When we use some services in our tests, we need to provide the implementation layer of that service to our tests.
+ZIO Test has multiple test aspects for providing layers such as `provide`, `provideCustom`, `provideEnvironment`, `provideSome` and `provideSomeEnvironment`.
+We can choose one of them depending on our needs.

-Through the `provideCustomShared` and `provideSomeShared` test aspects, we can provide layers that are shared between multiple tests within a suite.
+Additionally, we can provide layers that are shared between multiple tests within a suite through the `provideCustomShared` and `provideSomeShared` test aspects.

 ```scala mdoc:compile-only
 import zio._